 Decentralization helps in systematic distribution of authority at every level of management.
 Decentralization provides a chance to the every employee to prove their abilities by handling various assignments independently.
 Believing this as our work motive we have decentralized our institutions powers.
 Institutions decentralization is done through Chairman in coordination with principal and vice-principal who affirms the decision taken by academic dean with respect to academics.
-Two Practices of Decentralization: First Practice is Establishment of Academic Committee: Academic committee is being formed under academic dean which includes Heads of all Departments for betterment of our institution.
+Two Practices of Decentralization: First Decentralization Activities conducted under the Academic Committee: Academic committee includes Heads of all Departments for betterment of our institution.
 Activities conducted by Academic Committee: • Academic Committee oversees the teaching learning process.
-It prepares the academic calendar of the institute which is an indication of University's academic calendar that comprises curricular, co-curricular and extra-curricular activities. • Academic Calendar is carefully proposed and prepared in advance and confirms the proper implementation of the academic calendar. • The Head of Department assigns a particular charge to respective faculty members of the department to establish easy flow of class test, practical exam, lectures, result analysis, and take feedback. • Choice Based Credit System (CBCS) is implemented effectively for T.E. all branches from academic year 2018-19.
+It prepares the academic calendar of the institute which is an indication of University's academic calendar that comprises curricular, cocurricular and extra-curricular activities. • Academic Calendar is carefully proposed and prepared in advance and confirms the proper implementation of the academic calendar. • The Head of Department assigns a particular charge to respective faculty members of the department to establish easy flow of class test, practical exam, lectures, result analysis, and take feedback. • Choice Based Credit System (CBCS) is implemented effectively for B.E. all branches from academic year 2019-20.
 Second Practice is Democratically Elected Student Council: A democratically elected Student Council members such as General Secretary, Sports Secretary, Cultural Secretary, Ladies Representative Media Secretary.
-The role of Student Council is an officially represent all the students in the institute.to communicate its opinion to the institute administration on any subject that concern students and on which the council wishes to be consulted.to promote and encourage the involvement of students in organizing institute activities.
+The role of Student Council is an officially represent all the students in the institute.to communicate its opinion to the institute administration on any subject that concern students and on which the council wishes to be consulted to promote and encourage the involvement of students in organizing institute activities.